 Once Aviva has exercised their option to earn a 51% interest in the properties, a joint venture may be formed at the discretion of the parties who will hold the licenses.
-Should this election be adopted, all revenues, costs, assets and liabilities arising from the joint venture will be shared by the Company and Aviva in accordance with their percentage interests in the properties.
+Should this election be adopted, the Company and Aviva will share all revenues, costs, assets and liabilities arising from the joint venture in accordance with their percentage interests in the properties.